SMTP proxy

-SMTP proxies are specialized mail transfer agents (MTAs) that, similar to other types of proxy servers, pass SMTP sessions through to other MTAs without using the store-and-forward approach of a typical MTA.
-When an SMTP proxy receives a connection, it initiates another SMTP session to a destination MTA.
-Any errors or status information from the destination MTA will be passed back to the sending MTA through the proxy.
+SMTP proxies are specialized mail servers that, similar to other types of proxy servers, pass simple mail transfer protocol (SMTP) sessions through to other SMTP servers without using the store-and-forward approach of a mail transfer agent (MTA).
+When an SMTP proxy accepts a connection, it initiates another SMTP session to a destination SMTP server.
+Any errors or status information from the destination server will be passed back to the sending MTA through the proxy.

 Uses

 SMTP proxies are commonly used to process and filter inbound and outbound email traffic.

 Inbound SMTP proxying

 SMTP proxies often serve as the initial, network-facing layer in an email system, processing SMTP connections from clients before forwarding data to a second layer of mail servers.
 SMTP proxies often implement the first and/or only layer of defence in an inbound anti-spam filtering system, where they can analyze messages using a spam content filter or antivirus program, block or rate limit connections using DNS blacklists and reputation systems, and load-balance SMTP connections to prevent overloading of mail servers.